 “Well, I guess my Yoruba side came out today,” I tell Halim.

-I follow her eyes and catch them staring at a couple that is giving a dirty dance in the middle of the hall.
+I follow her eyes and catch them staring at a couple doing a dirty dance in the middle of the hall.
 I sense that she wants this life.
-She wants to break through and do all the things her mates do, but because of fear of being seen the way her mom is seen, she holds back a lot.
+She wants to break free and do all the things her mates do, but because of the fear of being seen the way her mom is seen, she holds back a lot.
 I recall the drunken Halim that had no inhibitions when she let loose in the back of my car.
 I had intimately known that side of her for only a few minutes, yet I miss her.
 As Lekan would say, Jesus always takes the best ones.

 “You want to dance?”
 I ask.

-She shakes her head and rises.
-“Actually, I’m on my way.”
+She shakes her head and rises up.
+“Actually, I’m on my way home.”

 I stare at my watch.
 “It’s only eleven.
 Aunty Ada will send you back here if you go home now.”